mwang102/minted-frontend-boilerplate/README.md

 This is a minimal boilerplate that should allow a Minted developer to create an App-Renderer compatible application through the microfrontend cdn flow.

 IMPORTANT: Webpack configurations
 This repository has three webpack configs, client, server and appRendererServer that create their respective bundles.
-Server is the only bundle required for this repository, as the server bundle builds out the client bundle. appRendererServer is a specialized bundle that is tailored toward App-r so it will correctly render the serverside bundle.
+Building out the server bundle is the only requirement for this repo.
+The local dev server runs the build for both the server and the client, while providing a express server to serve the client and server-side bundle.
+The appRendererServer is a specialized bundle that is tailored toward App-r so it will correctly render the server-side bundle.

 ### Installing